-A total funding pool of up to \$6 million is available for CVD Senior Scientist Grants in the inaugural year of funding - approximately 60% will be allocated to biomedical discovery research and 40% to clinical, health services and population health research Funds up to \$250,000 per year for the 3 year duration of the grant will be offered.
+A total funding pool of up to \$6 million is available for CVD Clinician Scientist Grants in the inaugural year of funding - approximately 60% will be allocated to biomedical discovery research and 40% to clinical, health services and population health research.
+Funds up to \$250,000 per year for the 3-year duration of the grant will be offered.

-Grants are for research projects or programs and can cover a combination of salaries of the research team (clinical and/or non-clinical), backfill for clinicians to quarantine research time, consumables, equipment and other research infrastructure.
+Grants are for research projects or programs and can cover a combination of salaries of the research team (clinical and/or non-clinical), backfill for clinicians to quarantine research time, consumables, and research equipment (including IT).